Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 ## Demonstration

 Now that you've seen the flow please clone or download the code from [GitHub].
-Please follow the steps below, which you can also watch in the [video].
+Then follow the steps below, which you can also watch in the [video].

 1. `npm install`{:.bash}
 1. `npm start`{:.bash}